The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

-\item Invariance Group Leaves expectation values \emph{numerically invariant}, but {\scshape Lie} products and equations of motion ($\ceq$ differential equations for the time-evolution of states, observables, and expectation values) are in general only \emph{forminvariant}.
+\item Invariance Group Leaves expectation values \emph{numerically invariant}, but {\scshape Lie} products and equations of motion (that is, differential equations for the time-evolution of states, observables, and expectation values) are in general only \emph{form-invariant}.
+Since the two invariance groups are not isomorphic, there is no unique way to ``quantize'' a classical canonical system.
+Related problems arise from the multiplicity of ordering the factors in operator products and from finding domains of (essential) self-adjointness for the {\scshape Hamilton}ian and other operators that capture the underlying physical reality.
+For some discussions see Ch.8.3 in \cite{BEH2008}.

 \end{enumerate}